ciaranm/glasgow-constraint-solver/README.md

 cmake --build build --target docs
 ```

-By default, XCSP support will be enabled, which requires libxml2 (``libxml2-dev`` on Ubuntu) and
+By default, XCSP support will be enabled, which requires libxml2 (``libxml2-dev`` on Ubuntu,
-which will use Git to fetch an external dependency for parsing XCSP.
-To turn this off, do:
+``libxml2'' with Brew) and which will use Git to fetch an external dependency for parsing XCSP.
+To
+turn this off, do:

 ```shell
 cmake -S . -B build -DGCS_ENABLE_XCSP=OFF